costa-group/EthIR/README.md

 	nop(JUMPI)
 ```

-EthIR also allows us to store the CFG bound to the file analysed.
+EthIR also allows us to store the CFG of the file analysed.
 In that case, we have to execute the command `./oyente-ethir -s ../examples/blockking.evm.disasm -disasm -cfg`.
 EthIR stores the cfg in a file called *cfg.cfg* in the directory */tmp/costabs/*.

 Note that a file may contain more than one smart contract.
 In that case, EthIR generates one file per each contract called rbr0.rbr, rbr1.rbr,...rbrn.rbr .